Thanks for attending our Weekend Walkabout. Notetaking outlines shown in Janet and Steven's presentations can be downloaded here.

 All of the Weekend Walkabout outlines (and chat transcripts) are listed below in order as presented in our 2020-2021 series.
 Scroll to your topic and click to download the notes.
 (Or do a "Find" for a key word to hop right to your target webinar.)

-The latest material we have added is:
+The latest materials we have added are:

 Outlines and more detail

 Some of our handout material is simple outline, meant for you to capture the parts of our webinar you find most important.
 Some is more detailed... because people so often asked for detail on a given point.
 For instance, our Tools: Choices, care and use is both outline for all 70 tools we cover plus detail for the most-requested part, sharpening hand pruners.

 Let us know by email what you think and how you use these materials.
 We plan updates as demand dictates.

 #2 - Too Big, Too Much: 7 page pdf black and white

 Your use; our lifeblood in these copyrighted works

 Please respect our copyright in your use of materials you download from this site.
 They are for your personal use and not for reproduction beyond that use without our written permission.
 If you would like to reproduce something here for a non-profit or volunteer educational project we will almost certainly be glad to allow that.
 However, please consult us before any use.

 #7 Click to download PDF, includes vegetable- and fruit planning chart with pests information